goromlagche/goromlagche.github.io/_posts/2021-10-31-sql-injection-and-prepared-statements.md

 ![raw_sql_2](/assets/images/raw_sql_2_2021-11-07-02:52:01.png)

-There are roughly two well-known safe-guards present to solve this.
+There are roughly two well-known safe-guards are present to solve this.
 1. Quoting
 2. Bind Parameters